 Rolapp has a lot to learn, as he readily admitted, but he relishes a challenge – and this one fit the bill.

 One of the TOUR’s overarching challenges is balancing player interests with those of the fans.
-Unlike at the NFL, there aren’t team owners – the players are the owners, as Rolapp stressed Tuesday, but there’s a common thread that ties back to competition.
+Unlike at the NFL, there aren’t team owners – the players are the owners, as Rolapp stressed, but there’s a common thread that ties back to competition.
 At the NFL, Rolapp found that serving the fans meant the best outcome for all parties.
 A better game meant better interest and ratings, which meant financial benefits for players and owners.
 He believes the same will hold true in his new role.

 “I think ultimately what has attracted me about this opportunity is that it's unique in sports in that the players own the TOUR," Rolapp said.
 "It's their TOUR.
 They are the shareholders.
 They are the owners, so I certainly work for them.
 Having said that, and we talked a little bit about this in our player meeting, I think they know what's good for fans is also good for the TOUR.
 Working in the sports business as long as I have, sometimes it's not that complicated.
 If you think what's best for the fan, it's usually best for everybody involved.
 So I think we're going to keep that mindset here.”